 When Power Spins launched it offered players a gamification element.
 Wagering earnt power points which ultimately led to bonuses and free spins.
 These were collected in the Power Store.
 This feature has been dropped and instead players can earn Diamonds for every £10 wagered.
 The Diamonds are redeemed in the Power Store although the options of Golden Chips and Tournaments have been "coming soon" since the site launched.
 The only other notable promotions are related to jackpot games mentioned above.

-If you don't mind these charges then Power Spins is a site with an amazing selection of slots, especially in terms of jackpots and progressives.
+Overall Power Spins is a site with an amazing selection of slots, especially in terms of jackpots and progressives.
 However it's worth noting that many of these same games can be played on other Playtech powered brands or other slot sites.
 In our view why play at Power Spins with charges on deposit/withdrawal when you can hit the same slots without the same penalties?
 Likewise why choose Power Spins when it's sister brand, Bgo.com, offers more player promotions such as spins tournaments?